ymeine/atpackager/lib/builders/readme.md

 # Introduction: what is a builder?

-A builder is in charge to create the content of an output file (normally using its source files), store it, and write it on the disk.
+A builder is in charge to create the content of an output file (normally using its source files), store it in memory, and write it on the storage device.

-# The builder interface
+# Interface of a builder

 ## Constructor